vehutech/100DaysOfPython/Day_59/day_59.md

 })
 ```

-**Kitchen Analogy**: Think of ASGI as your kitchen's central command center - it decides whether incoming orders (requests) go to the regular cooking station (HTTP) or the live cooking show station (WebSocket).
+Think of ASGI as your kitchen's central command center - it decides whether incoming orders (requests) go to the regular cooking station (HTTP) or the live cooking show station (WebSocket).

 ---